Our Green Wedge

 - central pedestrian and bicycle trails/shared paths over the 10 kilometre length of the linked parks with secondary trails and links to the surrounding communities.

-Why have there been so many landfills in Kingston?
+Why were there so many landfills in Kingston?

-The large holes left in the ground from mining had to be filled and so they were used as landfills for the region.
-Various types of materials were accepted, from inert materials such as construction waste, to putrescible waste, which decays and rots, such as household garbage.
+The large holes left in the ground from mining were then used as landfills for the region.
+Various types of waste was accepted, from inert materials such as construction waste, to putrescible waste, which decays and rots, such as household garbage.

 Why use the old landfills for parks?